Officer who worked 32 years without sick day gets last radio call

 On his final day on duty, Texas City police sent Hall off to retirement with a brief but well-deserved tribute over the radio.

-In his final radio call, which was captured on camera and posted to the police department's Facebook page, the dispatcher salutes Hall for not only his continuous work, but also being the longest serving African-American officer in the department.
+In his final radio call, which was captured on camera and posted to the police department's Facebook page, dispatcher Debralee Fleming, salutes Hall for not only his continuous work but also being the longest-serving African-American officer in the department.

 In the video, after getting the call, Hall is seen putting his hand over his heart to hold back any emotion from the tribute.